zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Incorrect element names in EAM potential file*
    The element names in the EAM file do not match those requested.

-*Incorrect format of ... section in data file*
-   Number or type of values per line in the given section of the data file is not consistent with the requirements for this section.

 *Incorrect format in COMB potential file*
    Incorrect number of words per line in the potential file.